jamesmathison/blog/_posts/2018-09-17-sensible-truth-self-sabotage.md

 Accept his presence and work with him.

-Then, maybe you'll see him morph before your eyes into an angel who's merely tasked with keeping your feet planted on firm ground.
+Then, maybe you'll watch it become an angel who's merely tasked with keeping your feet on firm ground.

+I hope so.